 Paragraph 4.3., amend to read:

 "4.3.
-"Passenger Occupant compartment" means the space for occupant (driver and or passengers) accommodation bounded by the roof, floor, side walls, doors, outside glazing, front bulkhead, and the plane of the rear compartment bulkhead or the plane of the rear seat back support;"
+"Passenger Occupant compartment" means the space for occupant accommodation bounded by the roof, floor, side walls, doors, outside glazing, front bulkhead, and the plane of the rear compartment bulkhead or the plane of the rear seat back support;"

 Insert new paragraphs 4.7. to 4.8. to read: